Erasing the which-path information of photons: Theoretical model

-where $t_{3}$ and $r_{3}=\sqrt{1-t_{3}^{2}}$ are the amplitude transmissivity and amplitude reflectivity of BS3, respectively.
-State $|L'\rangle$ refers to the state that the photons propagate along the lower arm of the external MZI and reach the mirror F after the beam combination.
-While the state $|out1\rangle$ denotes that the photons leave NMZI without being detected.
-Here we introduce a real phase difference $\phi$ between the two arms of the internal interferometer $|u\rangle$ and $|l\rangle$ since the output of the interferometer may be different due to the phase.
+where $t_{3}$ and $r_{3}=\sqrt{1-t_{3}^{2}}$ are the amplitude transmissivity and reflectivity of BS3, respectively.
+State $|L'\rangle$ refers to the state that photons propagate along the lower arm of external MZI and reach mirror F after the beam combination.
+While the state $|out1\rangle$ denotes that photons leave NMZI without being detected.

 After BS4, the final photon state from the interferometer is